 "A young boy's lucky t-shirt is transformed through a power surge and gives its wearer super-powers."

 On this day in 1980, the cult SciFi/Musical The Apple enjoyed its U.S. premiere.
-The feature starred Catherine Mary Stewart and Grace Kennedy, and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Menahem Golan, the feature starred Catherine Mary Stewart, Grace Kennedy, and Ray Shell.
+Here's the plot summary as provided by IMDB.com:

 "In 1994, a young couple enters the world of the music industry, and subsequently the world of drugs."